Pokercode Review – Fedor Holz Poker Strategy At Your Fingertips

 These quizzes are very handy as you’ll quickly find out if you didn’t quite understand something that was covered in the lesson.

-Getting Started with Poker Code by Fedor Holz
+Getting Started with MTT Masterclass by Fedor Holz

 In the first few videos, Holz explains the holistic approach he took when creating the course, combining the power of modern technology with his life experience.